 All four must be met over the same rolling 30-day period.
 Twitch tracks your progress live in the Achievements section of your Creator Dashboard, so you can watch each one fill up.

-- 7 unique broadcast days — you must stream on at least 7 different days (two streams in one day still counts as one day).
+- 4 different broadcast days — you must stream on at least 4 separate days (two streams in one day still counts as one day).

-- 3 average concurrent viewers — across all your streams in the window, an average of 3 people watching at once.
+- 3 average viewers — an average of 3 people watching at once across your streams in the window.

 Miss any single one and the invite doesn't fire.
 The hours and broadcast-days requirements are just a matter of showing up; the follower count and the viewer average are where people stall.